Offaly man planning to swim length of Lough Ree

 "All proceeds from Michael's 100mile ultra marathon will also be going towards the Irish Cancer Society.

-"We will keep everyone updated on training in the build up to the 15th of May."
+"We will keep everyone updated on training in the build up to May 15."

 Leave your comment